The Latest Pandemic Shortage: Coins Are The New Toilet Paper

 Rep. John Rose, R-Tenn., sounded the alarm last week during a hearing before the House Financial Services Committee.

 "My fear is that customers who use these banks will react very poorly," Rose said.
-"And I know that we all don't want to wake up to headlines in the near future such as 'Banks Out Of Money.'"
+"And I know that we all don't want to wake up to headlines in the near future such as 'Banks Out of Money.' "

-The congressman warned that if businesses are unable to make exact change, they'll be forced to round up or round down, "in a time in a time when pennies are the difference between profitability and loss."
+The congressman warned that if businesses are unable to make exact change, they'll be forced to round up or round down, "in a time when pennies are the difference between profitability and loss."

-Federal Reserve Chairman Jerome Powell assured Rose that the central bank is monitoring the situation closely.
+Federal Reserve Chair Jerome Powell assured Rose that the central bank is monitoring the situation closely.

-"We're working with the Mint to increase supply and we're working with the reserve banks to get that supply where it needs to be," Powell said.
+"We're working with the mint to increase supply, and we're working with the reserve banks to get that supply where it needs to be," Powell said.
 "So we think it's a temporary situation."

-The Mint produced fewer coins than usual this spring in an effort to protect employees from infection.
+The U.S. Mint produced fewer coins than usual this spring in an effort to protect employees from infection.
 But the larger problem — as with many other pandemic shortages — is distribution.

-During the lockdown, many automatic coin-sorting machines that people typically use to recycle loose change were off-limits.
-And with many businesses closed, unused coins piled up in darkened cash drawers, pants pockets and on nightstands, even as banks went begging.
+During the lockdown, many automatic coin-sorting machines that people typically use to cash in loose change were off-limits.
+And with many businesses closed, unused coins piled up in darkened cash drawers, in pants pockets and on nightstands, even as banks went begging.

 "The flow of coins through the economy ... kind of stopped," Powell said.

-The Fed chairman stressed that this clog in the financial plumbing should clear quickly, now that businesses are reopening, and supplies of coins should soon be back to normal.
+The Fed chairman stressed that this clog in the financial plumbing should clear quickly, now that businesses are reopening, and that supplies of coins should soon be back to normal.

-In the meantime, banker Gay Dempsey has secured an emergency stash of coins from some of her business customers who run vending machines and laundromats.
+In the meantime, Dempsey, the banker, has secured an emergency stash of coins from some of her business customers who run vending machines and laundromats.

-While a growing number of people rely on credit cards or smart phone apps for many transactions today, the coin crunch is a reminder that sometimes you just need change.
+While a growing number of people rely on credit cards or smartphone apps for many transactions today, the coin crunch is a reminder that sometimes you just need change.

 "Cash is still king, I guess," Dempsey mused.